drivet/website-11ty/src/drafts/spain-trip.md

 is *everywhere* in Barcelona).
 Not quite the jaw dropping spectacle of the Sagrada Familiar, Park Guell still looks like something out of Dr. Seuss.

+## A Brief Culinary Detour

+We obviously had to eat that night and so now might be good time to talk about the food.
+It's definitely one of things people tend to comment on when they talk about Spain.
+People seem to love it.
+When questioned on the subject, a friend of mine once said: "Two words: Jamón ibérico".
+Another friend won't stop talking about the paella and yet another friend raves about the tapas, which is weird because tapas aren't really a *recipe*, right?
+More of a...portion size?

+So I'll get this out of the way: the food was...fine.
+Tasty, but not mind blowing.
+Just okay.

+Maybe it's because I've visited France and Italy where the food was, indeed, mind blowing, but I found the food in Spain a bit lackluster.
+I'm honestly not sure what the big deal is about paealla; I tried it three times and it was certainly *good* each time but people sell this dish like it's some kind of religious experience it just...was not that for me.
+To be fair, it's possible that we simply picked the wrong spots - I'm pretty sure at least of them was a tourist trap - but it's hard for me to imagine even a professionally prepared paella changing my life.

+And the jamón ibérico?
+People will yell at you if you call it prosciutto, so I won't call it prosciutto, but it's definitely prosciutto *adjacent*, you know?
+It's delicious, but I've had similar stuff before.

+One Spanish culinary item that did, in fact, surprise me might not be what you expect: it was the vermouth.
+Vermerterias, bars that specialize in vermouth, are *everywhere* in Spain, many of them with their own house blends.
+Vermouth gets a bad rap in North America - it's the stuff you *grudgingly* put into a Martini or a Manhattan - but *good* vermouth is criminally underrated, and Spain is awash in the stuff.
+It was great.

+Oh!
+And the cheesecake.
+I actually really, really liked the cheesecake.
+It's definitely not like the firm, almost crumbly cheesecake you buy here, which I also love.
+Spanish cheesecake is less cake and more creamy custard.
+You almost eat it like a pudding.
+It's amazing.

 ## El Born and the Gothic Quarter

 On the advice of a friend, we booked a free (sort of - these people work on